 - Biting-the-Hand Humor: Raseir, the seedy run-down sister city to Shapeir, is an anagram of Sierra.
 Ad Avis and Khaveen, the Big Bad Duumvirate, were named after creative director Bill Davis and general manager Rick Cavin respectively.

 - Breaking the Fourth Wall: Attacking Julanar breaks the fourth wall in the literal sense - your weapon or spell bounces off her and cracks the screen, leading to a Game Over message about needing a new monitor.

 - Cast from Hit Points: Ghouls in the AGD remake can slowly regenerate MP at the cost of some of their health.
 This actually works in the player's favor, since the HP is drained all at once, so the hero can just rush in and stab it to interrupt the regeneration before it gains too much MP.

-- Convection Schmonvection: Either averted or taken Up to Eleven in the fire chamber of Iblis' tomb.
+- Convection, Schmonvection: Either averted or exaggerated in the fire chamber of Iblis' tomb.
 On one hand, just being in the room saps your health unless you douse yourself with water, and stepping in the lava doesn't do much more than make you hop in place for a few seconds (on top of the damage you take from being in the room).
 On the other hand, you can protect yourself from the heat just by pouring scalding water on yourself.